Santiam Pass

 From the east, Santiam Pass is approached from the town of Sisters; however, immediately east of Sisters, U. S. Highway 20 and Oregon Route 126, which share the route over the pass, split with Oregon Route 126 going northeast to Redmond and Prineville, Oregon and U. S. Route 20 heading southeast to Bend.

 History

 While the pass was known by native peoples, the first recorded crossing of the pass was in April 1859 by an expedition searching for a cattle trail over the Cascade Range from the Willamette Valley to Central Oregon.
 This expedition was led by Andrew Wiley, who reportedly climbed a tall tree on a mountain near Lost Prairie to help determine the route.
 Lost Prairie is located along Hackleman Creek between Fish Lake and Tombstone Prairie.
 Wiley later helped establish the Santiam Wagon Road.

 Originally known as Hogg Pass, after Col. T. Egenton Hogg who designated this crossing for his proposed railroad, Santiam Pass was renamed in 1929 when the Santiam Highway was completed.
 The original Santiam Pass is located three miles south and was discovered in 1859.

+Climate

+Santiam Pass has a subarctic climate with cold, extremely snowy winters and mild to sometimes warm summers with occasional precipitation.
+While it is subarctic, the average winter temperatures hover around the upper 20s.
+Part of this is due to its latitudal location and being only over 4000 feet in elevation, but it is also due to the significant amount of winter snow, at about 450 inches seen annually, that can moderate the temperatures.
+Temperatures can, however, still reach the negatives a couple days per year and single digits for a good number of days, usually dry.
+Santiam Pass's crest location allows for some of the highest snowfall totals in the US to fall onto it and for more summer rainfall than the surrounding lower elevated areas may see as well.